Resonance $X(4630)$: Mass and current coupling of the tetraquark

-where $\mathcal{M=}m_{c}+m_{s}$, and $\rho ^{\mathrm{OPE}}(s)$ is the two-point spectral density.
-The second component of the invariant amplitude $ \Pi (M^{2})$ contains nonperturbative contributions calculated directly from $\Pi _{\mu \nu }^{\mathrm{OPE}}(p)$.
-In the present article, $\Pi (M^{2},s_{0})$ is calculated by taking into account quark, gluon and mixed vacuum condensates up to dimension $10$.
-Details of computations required to determine the spectral density $\rho ^{\mathrm{OPE}}(s)$ can be found, for instance, in Ref.\ \cite{Agaev:2016dev}.
-Therefore, we do not consider here these usual operations, and do not provide lengthy explicit expression of the function $\Pi (M^{2},s_{0})$.
+In the present article, $\Pi (M^{2},s_{0})$ is calculated at the leading order of PQCD by taking into account quark, gluon and mixed vacuum condensates up to dimension $10$.
+Details of computations of the spectral density $\rho ^{\mathrm{OPE}}(s)$ and function $\Pi (M^{2})$ can be found, for instance, in Ref.\ \cite{Agaev:2016dev}.
+Therefore, we do not consider here these usual operations, and move explicit expression of the function $ \Pi (M^{2},s_{0})$ to Appendix.

 The sum rules for the mass and coupling given by Eqs.\ (\ref{eq:Mass}) and ( \ref{eq:Coupling}) contain quark, gluon and mixed condensates which are universal parameters of computations.
 They depend also masses of $c$ and $s$ quarks.
 Numerical values all of these parameters are listed below